Akuli/jou/doc/tutorial-from-python.md

 and most newer languages use many things that first appeared in C (`if` statements, `while` loops, `for` loops, `break`, `continue` to name a few).

+Jou is very heavily inspired by C, and in many ways similar to C and compatible with C.
-Jou is compatible with C, which basically means that you can use C libraries in Jou code.
+For example, Jou programs can use libraries written in C, so in practice, any large Jou project needs libc anyway.
-This means that any large Jou project will depend on a libc anyway, so we might as well use things that the libc provides instead of reinventing the wheel.
+With `declare`, we basically use things that the libc provides instead of reinventing the wheel.

 ## `byte`, `int`, `long`

-From a programmer's point of view, a byte is a number from 0 to 255 (inclusive).
+From a programmer's point of view, a byte is an integer between 0 to 255 (inclusive).
+Alternatively, you can think of a `byte` as consisting of 8 bits, where a bit means 0 or 1.
+Two bits can be set to 4 different states (00, 01, 10, 11), so you could use 2 bits to represent numbers 0 to 3.
+Similarly, 8 bits can be set to 256 different states.

 In Jou, the `byte` data type represents a single byte.
 To construct a byte, you can do e.g. `123 as byte`, where the type cast with `as` converts from `int` to `byte`.